pycontw/facebook_page_insights_client/README.md

-# Python Facebook Page Insights Client
+# Python Page Insights Client

+Currently, it is used by https://github.com/pycontw/pycon-etl .
+Check [dags/ods/fb_page_insights/udfs/fb_page_insights_data_uploader.py](https://github.com/pycontw/pycon-etl/blob/master/dags/ods/fb_page_insights/dags/fb_page_insights_2_bigquery.py) as an example of how to use this Python module.

 ## Usage

-## Get needed secrets first
+### Get needed secrets first

 https://github.com/facebook/facebook-python-business-sdk#register-an-app is a reference and the steps are
 1. create a FB app and get its `app_id` and `secret`,
-2. In terms of `user_access_token`, make sure you are a registered developer of this fb app and get user access token on Graph Explorer.
-You will get a short-term user_token by default, expired in 2 or 3 months.
+2. In terms of `user_access_token/page_access_token`, make sure you are a registered developer of this fb app, and get user_access_token or page_user_token on Graph Explorer with selected scopes, read_insights & pages_read_engagement.
+Either user_token or page_token is working.
+You will get a short-term token by default, expired in 2 or 3 months.
 To get long-term token, choose either of the below ways
+    - this library will automatically get the long-lived token and cache it in local db.json
-    - using Graph Exploer -> Access token tool -> Extend access token
+    - manually use Graph Exploer -> Access token tool -> Extend access token to get long-lived token first.
-    - invoke get_long_lived_user_token of this library

 Rather than Graph Explorer, https://github.com/pycontw/python-fb-page-insights-client/issues/6 introduces another way which does not to be a registered developer of this fb app.
-But this way is not recommanded.
+But this way is not recommended.

 ### Pass secrets